How to prepare for and handle an earthquake in Croatia

 A leaflet from the city of Split with instructions for residents and tourists in case of an earthquake is available in Croatian and English here.

 Be prepared for the ground to shake again.
 Subsequent earthquakes are weaker than the main impact, but they are dangerous because they can cause additional damage to already damaged buildings.
 It is safest to stay outdoors until it is determined which buildings are safe to reenter.

 Before leaving your house, put on your shoes.

 Stay calm and patient.
-Examine the injured and provide first aid to the wounded and inform the emergency services.
+Examine the injured, provide first aid to the wounded, and inform the emergency services.
 If you have a radio, use it to get the latest news and instructions on what to do next.

 Watch for warning signs carefully.
 Competent services provide information through public media, usually HRT.
 If an evacuation is declared, follow the instructions.